wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-3.&emsp;In contrast, spirit reacts in the same way to everything it [spirit] knows is true, and does not respond at all to anything else.
+3. In contrast, spirit reacts in the same way to everything it [spirit] knows is true, and does not respond at all to anything else.
 <sup>2</sup>Nor does it [spirit] make any attempt to establish what is true.
 <sup>3</sup>It [spirit] knows that what is true is everything that God created.
 <sup>4</sup>It [spirit] is in complete and direct communication with every aspect of creation, because it [spirit] is in complete and direct communication with its [spirit’s] Creator.